 Because multiple facets can be selected at once they are more efficient than selecting filters - this becomes apparent when searching through a high volume of pages.

-If you see a number in parentheses beside any characteristic in a results page, then this is a facet.
+If you see a number in parentheses beside any filterable attribute in a results page, then this is a good indication that it is a facet.
 This number matches how many search results each characteristic relates to.
 Bear in mind though that not all facets will follow this rule; this is just a visual clue.
-Don’t @ me if you find any anomalies.

 Examples of filters and facets online:

-The Los Angeles Times are using both filters and facets for their search.
-It’s easy to see how many “Type” facets correspond to each query, and the option to filter by “Time” is using the published time for each page to filter.
+The New York Times are using both filters and facets on its search results page.
+It’s easy to see how many “Type” facets correspond to the search query, and the option to exclude results by a date range uses the published time to filter articles.

 Okay, I can see the difference now.
-Should I use them for my site search?
+Should I use filters and facets for my search?

 Of course, this isn't 100% true - using specific keywords when searching for things like brands is useful - but if you think about the last time you bought something online, it's highly likely you clicked on a filter and then narrowed down the results using facets to only show certain sizes or prices.

-It's much easier to find an object or item using filters and facets; it's nigh on impossible to describe an item in a few keywords to such a degree where only one item is returned (we're still working on it though).
+It's much easier to find an object or item using filters and facets; it's nearly impossible to describe an item in a few keywords to such a degree where only one item is returned (we're still working on it though).

 Research from Nielsen and Norman has confirmed the necessity of faceted search - when users are presented with too many choices, the product that they were looking for is missed and they will go elsewhere.
 Facets have become an integral part of shopping online and users will now complain when facets aren't available.

-These days, ecommerce sites without faceted search are the exception, rather than the rule.- Nielsen & Norman, 2018
+These days, ecommerce sites without faceted search are the exception, rather than the rule.

 The standard facets for ecommerce are well known - price, size, color etc. - but facets are also useful whenever there is a large collection of content that has classifiable traits.
 If you were browsing through a collection of legal documents, it would be useful to facet by ruling date or jurisdiction.
 Similarly, if searching through an online music library facets like genre or song duration would be more useful.

-For all you UX nerds out there - here's a quick overview of Hick's law from Nielsen & Norman.
-TL;DW: Hick's law states that users can easily scan a long list of facets as long as they are in order (usually alphabetical) and are all familiar.
+Don't worry about returning too many facets either.
+Hick's Law states that users can easily scan a long list of facets as long as they are in order (usually alphabetical) and are all familiar.

 Great, they sound useful.
-How can I start using these though?
+How can I start using filters and facets?

-Setting up filters and facets may sound daunting, but as long as each page has a similar structure filters and facets are quite easy to get up and running.
-Filters are often created using a site’s URL structure; this can be a straightforward way to allow users to quickly narrow down results, but it’s not a reliable method for creating rich facets to allow users to sort through complex and varied information.
+Setting up filters and facets may sound daunting, but as long as each page has a similar structure, filters and facets are quite easy to get up and running.
+Filters are often created using a site’s URL structure; this can be a straightforward way to allow users to quickly narrow down results, but it’s not a reliable method for creating rich facets to allow users to sort through large amounts of data.

 Sajari can also use artificial intelligence to classify information and generate facets automatically if you have a large swathe of unstructured data.
 AI can sort content into mathematical clusters that can be labeled, and any new content added to your site will be tagged with these labels.
-I won't go into the details here, but check out our blog on machine learning to get an overview of how we're using these breakthroughs at Sajari.
+We won't go into the details here, but check out our blog on machine learning to get an overview of how we're using AI to create delightful search experiences.

-- Filters eliminate results or pages using initial criteria and never change.
+- Filters eliminate search results using initial criteria and never change between searches.

-- Facets are used to refine search results using their characteristics and will change depending on the results.
+- Facets are used to refine search results using result attributes, and will change depending on the search query.